Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module3.md

 1. Click on the **Locations** to see the code that triggered the alert.

-1. From the code editor, **update the package to 1.0.4.2**.
-To do that, here we will use Visual Studio.

-1. Copy the repo URL from Azure DevOps by navigating to the **Repos** section from the left navigation pane, clicking on **Clone** to get the repo URL, and taking note of it in the notepad.
+1. Navigate to the **Repos** section in Azure DevOps using the left navigation pane, then click on **Clone** to copy the repo URL.
+Paste this URL into Notepad for reference.

     ![Dependencies](media/clone1.png)